h2oai/qcon2015/05-spark-streaming/README.md

  - load H2O model from disk
  - load Spark model from disk
  - initialize Spark Streaming context
- - create a stream by processing
+ - create a stream for processing incoming messages

 1. Start with template of standalone application
 ```scala